Smartkin/godot-fangame-engine/README.md

 - Add configurations
 - Add simple pause menu

+> v1.01

+- Fix current song not getting set when no song is being played

 # Features
 * Adjusted kid's physics, fall speed is lowered, coyote frames added, jump input buffering added (If desidered all can be adjusted to feel closer to original fangame physics)
 * Standard gimmicks (Vines, 3 water types, one-way platforms(not coded in a potato way), gravity flipping and slopes)